“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 “No, Cameron.
 This is great.
 My real brother is an asshole.
 I’m glad you care.”

 Tim had asked me if I would tell my fraternity brothers.
 I guess I was taking the go slow approach.
-I went over to the abandoned frat next door, to reminisce about being there with Tim.
+I went over to the abandoned frat next door, reminiscing about being there with Tim.
 I took out my harmonica and blew the ‘Bobby McGee’ blues.
 Tim had sung his version of it, so I made up my own, rhapsodizing about being on the road with Tim.
 When I got to the line about needing just one more night with ‘Bobby’s body next to mine,’ the tears flowed.

 “He’s a goner,” my brothers had been listening to me.
 “Admit it.”